 The poet is primarily a spokesman, making statements or incantations on behalf of himself or others - usually for both, for it is difficult to speak for oneself without speaking for others or to speak for others without speaking for oneself.
 Louis MacNeice behalfdifficultincantation share on social

-I am more proud of what distinguishes man from the animals than of what he has in common with them.
-Louis MacNeice animalcommondistinguish Change image and share on social
+I am at home in Dublin, more than in any other city.
+Louis MacNeice citydublinhome Change image and share on social